Physical Therapy for Athletes

 When a sports injury leaves you on the sidelines, getting back to regular activities is your primary concern.
 Our highly trained physical therapists work closely with referring physicians to address sports-related and other orthopedic injuries, including postsurgical conditions.

 We develop customized treatment plans for every patient using state-of-the-art equipment and diagnostic tools to help quickly reduce symptoms and effectively restore strength and flexibility.
-Services offered at Brewer Physical Therapy for patients suffering from sports injuries include:
+The physical therapy services for athletes offered at Brewer Physical Therapy include:

 Physical Therapy for Sports Injuries